 My mother’s father was killed in France in the Battle of the Bulge.
 By that late in the war (1945), they were drafting older men, even those with families who depended on them.
 My grandfather was 25 years old, with a wife and 2 kids when he was drafted.
 It was known that new draftees didn’t last long in the brutal fighting at the end of WWII, with the average time being just a few months before they were wounded or killed.

 Dwight E. Harvey was in the 14th Armored Division, 62nd Infantry Battalion.
 There are few records of his unit in any WWII historical site because the unit was completely decimated (we infer this, due to lack of information).
-I did run across a couple of things: the Order of Battle of the 14th Armored Division (the 62nd is under Infantry Batallions) and the general Timeline of the European Theatre in 1945, in which you can see that January-March was very active on the various fronts in Europe.
+I did run across the general Timeline of the European Theatre in 1945, in which you can see that January-March was very active on the various fronts in Europe.

 We have basic information, but his specific information and that of millions of other veterans (my father, for one) was lost in the National Archives and Records Administration fire of 1973.
 His date of death is listed as March 23 1945, but it’s assumed that he actually died in the aftermath of the Battle of the Bulge in January 1945 in the Rhine region of France or Germany.
 The Wiki timeline for 1945 does indicate that the Third Army was active in that region.